 - Unsubscribes: Recipients who have unsubscribed from the specific campaign.

-- Unique Opens (Open Rate %): Recipients that have opened your campaign at least once.
+- Open Rate: Percentage of recipients that have opened your email at least once.
 This does not take into account how many times each recipient has opened it.
-The Open Rate percentage is calculated by the count of unique opens divided by the count of emails delivered.
+The percentage is calculated by the count of unique opens divided by the count of emails delivered.

-- Unique Clicks (Click To Open Rate - CTOR%): Recipients that have clicked on at least one URL within the email.
-This tracking does not show repeat clicks and ignores clicks on the unsubscribe link.
-The CTOR percentage is calculated by the count of unique clicks divided by the count of unique opens.
+- Click to Open Rate: Percentage of recipients that have opened your email and clicked on at least one link within the email.
+This does not take into account repeat clicks and ignores the unsubscribe link.
+The percentage is calculated by the count of unique clicks divided by the count of unique opens.

-- Unsubscribes (%): Recipients who have unsubscribed from the specific campaign.
+- Unsubscribe Rate: Percentage of recipients who have unsubscribed using the unsubscribe link within the email.
 The percentage is calculated by the count of unsubscribes divided by the count of delivered emails.

-- Delivered (%): Emails that were successfully received in the recipient's inbox.
+- Delivery Rate: Percentage of emails that were successfully delivered.
 The percentage is calculated by the count of delivered emails divided by the count of sent emails.

-- Bounced (%): Email addresses that have hard or soft bounced.
+- Bounce Rate: Percentage of email addresses that have hard or soft bounced.
 If an email soft bounces fifteen times, it is considered a hard bounce.
 The percentage is calculated by the count of bounced emails divided by the count of delivered emails.

-This card shows your top five best-performing links in your campaign and the number of times each link was clicked.
-Drill into this card to see all your links and their statistic as well as who clicked on that link and at what time.
+This dashlet shows your top five best-performing links in your campaign and the number of times each link was clicked.
+Drill into this dashlet to see all your links and their statistic as well as who clicked on that link and at what time.

 This statistic is applicable only for A/B and Advanced A/B testing, indicating the campaign version the recipient received.
 The stats for those who received campaign A have the Campaign Source of A, those who received Campaign B have the Campaign Source of B.